End qualified immunity in Washington

 • Ends monetary caps on all public liability amounts

-Yes.
-The proposed legislation does not address caps and current Washington State statutes do not place caps on civil damage suits.
+Yes, the bill does not address caps and current Washington State statutes do not place caps on civil damage suits.

 start